Claudia enjoys traveling and sharing her travel tips with readers.

-We stayed 2 nights and really wish we had stayed one more.
+We stayed two nights and really wish we had stayed one more.
 There are so many things to do in Niagara Falls on the Canadian side, and that extra day would have allowed us more time to venture outside of the city.

-We did manage to go to Niagara-on-the-lake for a few hours.
+We did manage to go to Niagara-on-the-Lake for a few hours.
 If you are planning a trip to Niagara Falls, Ontario, plan a quick side trip to this lovely historic town.
-Many people told us to visit and we fell in love.
-Niagara-on-the-lake is only about half an hour outside of Niagara Falls and it's like you are in another world.
+Many people told us to visit, and we fell in love.
+Niagara-on-the-Lake is only about half an hour outside of Niagara Falls, and it's like you are in another world.
 The flowers along the streets were beautiful and there were quaint shops and restaurants all over the place.

 Mistake 4: Not Getting the Discount Card and Bus Pass

 I saw ads for the discount card when I was planning our trip but, being stubborn, I figured we would just pick and choose a couple of trips.